Monday, February 1, 2021

 "[w]hen training in shamatha, there is some sense of resting, of being quiet and tasting a feeling of quiet peace.
 There is a sense of being fond of that feeling, of being attached to it. [...]
 There is no freedom here because of that fondness, the clinging to the taste of shamatha.
 It's because we are so interested in that feeling of quietness that we are hindered from moving further" (2002, 37).

-Just as there is a subtle fondness associated with śamatha, we can say that even in very long silences between musical notes in a very bland and plain piece of music, there is usually still an affective attunement to an aesthetic state.
-But just like śamatha functions as a prelude to vipaśyanā, musical attunements can lead beyond themselves.
-If the attunement is thin enough, the veil of musical attunement can dissipate, and an unaesthetic emptiness can be revealed in its place.
 It is only when the veil is thin enough to dissipate that the true "principles of Buddhism are to be found" (Miaohui in Grant 2003, 122).
 Hearing the sparse sounds that punctuate monastic life, such as fish drums and bells, musically attune the listener to a very bland musical attunement.
 It is so bland that many people probably even would not consider it to be music.
-But precisely because it is so simple, it has the potential to open up and disappear.
+Yet precisely because it is so simple, it carries the potential to open outward—and finally to disappear.

-What can happen at that point of the music disappearing, however, is something that goes beyond what Miaohui describes.
+What can occur at the point where music disappears, however, goes beyond what Miaohui describes.
 When this veil is broken, emptiness can be perceived not only in the silences but in the subsequent musical sounds as well.
-We will then hear sounds arising as emptiness, not only arising from emptiness.
-The "principles of Buddhism" might initially just be heard in between the bell and fish-drum, but if truly actualized will make subsequent bells and fish-drums arise as emptiness too.
-There is not in those moments any difference between hearing sounds and silence; playing music becomes "like pumping bellows into the wind" (Sū Shì in Grant 1994, 80).
+We then hear sounds arising as emptiness, not merely arising from emptiness.
+The "principles of Buddhism" may at first be heard only in the silence between the bell and the fish-drum, but when truly actualized they render the later bells and fish-drums themselves as emptiness.

 The soteriological qualities of Music